-1.1 Eligibility.
+1.1 Eligibility

-1.1.1 Facilities Covered.
+A. Facilities Covered

-To be eligible to discharge under this permit, you must (1) have an allowable stormwater discharge or an allowable non-stormwater discharge associated with industrial activity from your primary industrial activity, as defined in Appendix A, provided your primary industrial activity is included in Appendix D, or (2) be notified by the Secretary of Natural Resources (Secretary) that you are eligible for coverage under Sector AD of this permit.
+To be eligible to discharge under this permit, you must have a facility located in Vermont and 1) have an allowable stormwater discharge or an allowable non-stormwater discharge associated with industrial activity from your primary industrial activity, as defined in Appendix A, provided your primary industrial activity is included in Appendix D, or 2) be notified by the Secretary of Natural Resources (Secretary) that you are eligible for coverage under Sector AD of this permit.
+Federal facilities and federal operators are not eligible for coverage under this permit.

-If you are undertaking construction activity you may need to obtain coverage under the Vermont NPDES General Permit for Stormwater Runoff from Construction Sites (NPDES General Permit 3-9020 or its replacement) or obtain an individual Vermont NPDES stormwater construction permit.

-Your stormwater discharge may also require coverage under an individual or general operational state stormwater permit for post-construction stormwater treatment.
+If you are undertaking construction activity you may need to obtain coverage under the Vermont NPDES General Permit for Stormwater Runoff from Construction Sites (NPDES General Permit 3-9020 or its replacement) or obtain an individual Vermont NPDES construction stormwater permit.
+Your stormwater discharge may also require coverage under an individual or general state operational stormwater permit for post-construction stormwater treatment.
 You should contact the Vermont Department of Environmental Conservation, Stormwater Program for assistance in determining which stormwater permit requirements are applicable to your site and activities.

-1.1.2 Allowable Stormwater Discharges.
+B. Allowable Stormwater Discharges